blues/app-accelerators/84-remote-cabinet-backup-battery-sentinel/README.md

 All Blues hardware ships with an active SIM including 500 MB of data and 10 years of service — no activation fees, no monthly commitment.

+### Safety and Installation Requirements (Read Before Wiring)

+**Safety-critical step: inline fuse.** Install a **1 A fuse in series on the positive-bus cable between the battery bus (+) and the DC-DC converter input** (the sentinel's own power supply).
+Battery strings and busbars can deliver thousands of amperes of short-circuit current; the fuse sized for 1 A — well above the sentinel's ≤500 mA peak draw during a cellular session — will clear a wiring fault before causing arc damage or fire.

+**INA228 shunt installation.** The INA228 sits **in series on the battery's positive terminal** and must be installed on a battery branch that already has an **upstream circuit breaker or fuse rated for the expected load current**.
+Do not install the INA228 shunt on a battery segment with no existing overcurrent protection.

+**Lockout/tagout.** Before making any connections to an energised battery bus: isolate and lock out the battery charger and all parallel discharge paths (lockout/tagout procedure), use insulated tools, remove metallic jewelry and watchbands, and confirm the bus is de-energized before touching conductors.
+For cabinet installations with multiple parallel battery strings, all strings must be isolated simultaneously before working in the positive-bus circuit.

 > **Voltage range note.** This BOM targets a **positive-referenced DC bus** — the INA228 high-side sensing topology and the non-isolated 5 V step-down converter both reference the negative bus as circuit ground.
 It covers **12 V and 24 V positive-referenced** VRLA and LFP charger buses (e.g., 12 V VRLA at 13.5–14.7 V float; 24 V VRLA at 27–29.4 V float).
 For 24 V systems, update `volt_min_v` and `volt_max_v` to match your charger's float window — see §5 — and use the Pololu D24V50F5 listed in the BOM.
 Also verify that the expected peak discharge current is within the shunt's rating (≤8 A for the onboard 15 mΩ shunt; use an external shunt for higher-current installations).

 ## 4. Wiring and Assembly

 ![Wiring diagram: INA228 high-side current sensing and Qwiic I²C, NTC thermistor voltage divider on A0, LiPo on JST, power chain from cabinet bus through DC-DC module to Notecarrier CX +VBAT](diagrams/02-wiring-assembly.svg)

-> **Safety.** Battery strings and busbars can deliver thousands of amperes of short-circuit current even at nominally low voltages — a momentary short across a 12 V or 24 V battery bus is enough to arc, weld tool tips, and ignite fires.
-All work on energised battery systems must be performed by qualified electrical personnel.
-Before making any connections: isolate and lock out the battery charger and all parallel discharge paths (lockout/tagout procedure), use insulated tools, remove metallic jewellery and watchbands, and confirm the bus is de-energised before touching conductors.
-Install the 1 A inline fuse listed in the BOM in series with the battery-bus feed to the DC-DC converter (the sentinel's own power supply line).
-The INA228 shunt path — wired in series with the battery's positive terminal and the load bus — carries the full site load current; before adding the shunt in series, verify that the battery installation already includes an upstream circuit breaker or fuse sized for the expected maximum load current, and that wiring in the shunt path is rated for that current.
-Do not install the INA228 in series on a battery segment with no existing upstream overcurrent protection.
-For cabinet installations with multiple parallel battery strings, all strings must be isolated simultaneously before working in the positive-bus circuit.
+> **Safety reminder:** Review the safety requirements in §3 before proceeding.
+Ensure the inline fuse is installed on the sentinel's power supply and the INA228 shunt is on a battery branch with upstream overcurrent protection.

 All host I/O lands on the [Notecarrier CX](https://dev.blues.io/datasheets/notecarrier-datasheet/notecarrier-cx-v1-3/) dual 16-pin header and Qwiic connector.
 The Notecard Cell+WiFi seats into the M.2 slot.